1Discretion/Discord-Message-Deleter/README.md

 <img src="https://user-images.githubusercontent.com/3372598/64500336-28ea9b00-d293-11e9-8c24-eac6b98e04c0.png" height="600">

 I made this tool just for you ❤️ , it would be awesome if you could just click the ⭐️ Star button at the top!

-If you have issues or just need help [open an issue here](https://github.com/D3sktool/deleteDiscordMessages/issues)

 ----